On modular categories O for quantized symplectic resolutions: Preliminaries on quantizations

 This construction of a symplectic resolution can be generalized for $V$ being a framed representation space of any quiver.
-In this way we get arbitrary Nakajima quiver varieties, all of them are symplectic resolutions.
+In this way we get general smooth Nakajima quiver varieties, all of them are symplectic resolutions.